 Interesting Facts to know about Konark Sun Temple

 - Many erotic sex positions from Kamasutra has also been carved on the surface of the temple.

-- The original temple had sanctum sanctorum whose height was 229 feet equivalent to 70 metres.
-The audience room or hall is 30 metres in height.
+- The original temple had sanctum sanctorum whose height was 229 feet equivalent to 70 meters.
+The audience room or hall is 30 meters in height.